conda/conda/docs/source/dev-guide/deprecations.md

 # Deprecations

 Conda abides by the Deprecation Schedule defined in [CEP-9][cep9].
-To help make deprecations as much of a no-brainer as possible we provide several helper decorators and functions facilitate the correct deprecation process.
+To help make deprecations as much of a no-brainer as possible we provide several helper decorators and functions to facilitate the correct deprecation process.

 ## Functions, Methods, and Properties